thomasorgeval/ngx-better-auth/README.md

 ## 🧩 Different services

-You can inject different services depending on your needs:
+You can inject different services depending on your needs.
+**AuthService** provides the core Better Auth client methods (login, logout, register, e.g.).
+The full list of methods is available at the end of this README.

 ### Global services
 - `AuthService`